greggman/HappyFunTimes/docs/network.md

 2. Turn security back on

-    If you make your WiFi open/unsecured you probably want to turn that back on
+    If you made your WiFi open/unsecured you probably want to turn that back on

 Starting HappyFunTimes in installation mode
 -------------------------------------------